extendr/libR-sys/README.md

 ## Installation

-The recommended way to build this library is to use precomputed bindings, which are available for `Linux`, `macOS`, and `Windows`.
+The recommended way to build this library is to use precompiled bindings, which are available for `Linux`, `macOS`, and `Windows`.

 Alternatively, the library can be built from source, in which case it invokes `bindgen` crate, which has extra platform-specific dependencies (including `msys2` for `Windows`).